laur89/awesome-stars/README.md

 ## Python

+- [igel](https://github.com/nidhaloff/igel) - a delightful machine learning tool that allows to train, test and use models without writing code
 - [core](https://github.com/home-assistant/core) - :house_with_garden: Open source home automation that puts local control and privacy first
 - [registry-cli](https://github.com/andrey-pohilko/registry-cli) - Scripts for easy manipulation of docker-registry from command line (and from scripts)
 - [ntfy](https://github.com/dschep/ntfy) - 🖥️📱🔔 A utility for sending notifications, on demand and when commands finish.